PeterWangIntel/crosswalk-website/Rebasing-our-forks.md

 As described in our [Release Methodology](Release-methodology) page, Crosswalk follows a release process similar to Chromium's.
-Part of the release of Crosswalk it involves rebasing our forks of our downstream (Blink, Chromium,...) repositories on top of a certain upstream release.
+Part of the release of Crosswalk it involves rebasing our forks of our Blink, Chromium and V8 on top of a certain upstream release.

 This article shows how perform these rebases and what pitfalls to look out for, as well as how to update Crosswalk itself once the forks have been rebased.